rtrppl/orgrr/readme.md

 ### orgrr-move-note

 This function allows to move the current note to one of the other containers.
+All links will be adjusted accordingly.

 ### orgrr-random-note